Salem73616C656D/Hackers_1995/README.md

 - Vincent specializes in Windows OS operations and Python scripting.
 - Josh specializes in networking and coding.
-- Harrison is a master communicator and an Active Directory Specialist.
+- Harrison is a master communicator and an Active Directory specialist.

 Every day we have a standup meeting that puts us all on the same page.
 Meeting customer goals is THE goal.